RD211/RowMate/tutorial.md

 ## Step 3: Add a boat

-We will call the add boat endpoint including our certificate id and we opted for two types of roles in our boat: Coach and Cox but we could also add more if we would like.
+We will call the add boat endpoint including our certificate id.
+We opted for two types of roles in our boat: Coach and Cox but we could also add more if we would like.

 ![image](images/image3.png)